IGITUGraz/L2L/doc/intro.rst

 To run a LTL simulation, copy the file :file:`bin/ltl-template.py` (see :doc:`ltl-bin`) to :file:`bin/ltl-{optimizeeabbr}-{optimizerabbr}.py`.
 Then fill in all the **TODOs** .
 Especially the parts with the initialization of the appropriate `Optimizers` and `Optimizees`.
-The rest of the code should be left in place for logging, recording and PyPet.
+The rest of the code should be left in place for logging and recording.
 See the source of :file:`bin/ltl-template.py` for more details.

 Parameter Bounding